 Q&A If I don’t have Sake, what can I use instead

-This question is often asked.
+This question is asked often.
 Finding drinking Sake or cooking Sake is not so hard in the states.
-But I am sure there are areas that you have hard time finding it.
+But I am sure there are areas that you have a hard time finding it.